-From this begining more than 20 years ago, Ted is now president and general manager of Long Meadow Ranch & Affiliates, our group of family-owned companies producing ultra-premium wine, extra virgin olive oil, grass-fed beef, and organic fruits and vegetables.
+From this begining 25 years ago, Ted is now president and general manager of Long Meadow Ranch & Affiliates, our group of family-owned companies producing ultra-premium wine, extra virgin olive oil, grass-fed beef, and organic fruits and vegetables.

 Our businesses now have farming operations in northern California on more than 1500 acres in Napa, Marin, and Humboldt counties.